nuxeo-sandbox/nuxeo-aws-cdk-deployment/README.md

 ```

 ## Deploy
-Edit `bin/nuxeo-aws-cdk.js` to set the `contextProps` properties according to your environement
+Edit `bin/nuxeo-aws-cdk.js` to set the `contextProps` properties according to your environment.

+⚠️ Make sure you have done an `export NUXEO_CLID=...` before deploying.
+The stack creates a secret in AWS Secret Manager, with the value of `NUXEO_CLID`, and this secret is used to register your instance when Nuxeo starts.

 ```bash
 cdk deploy --profile <my-profile>